Alexandru Pelici

 Alexandru Pelici (born 10 January 1974) is a Romanian former professional footballer and currently a manager.
-He was most recently in charge of Liga I club Mioveni.
+He is in charge of Liga III club Unirea Alba Iulia.

 Player career

 He started the player career in his hometown, Timișoara, at Progresul, then he moved at Electrica, eventually reaching in 1994 the most important team from Timișoara, Politehnica.
 He played for Poli until 1999 (93 matches and scored 3 goals) when he moved to another team from Banat, CSM Reșița.
 Pelici ended his career in 2002 at only 28 years old due to repeated knee injuries, his last club as a football player was Unirea Alba Iulia, at that time known as Apulum.

 Manager career

 After the retirement Pelici started immediately his manager career as the assistant of Aurel Șunda, Unirea's manager at that time.
 At the end of the first season Unirea promoted to Divizia A for the first time in its history.
 At just 30 years old he was appointed the manager at Unirea Alba Iulia and many thought the team would relegated.
 It did not happen at all, and Unirea finished on 6th place in Divizia A, the best ranking in the history of the club.
 For 10 years he held the record of the youngest league coach.
 After this his career took place mostly at the level of the Liga II at clubs like: CSM Reșița, Forex Brașov, Arieșul Turda, Târgu Mureș, Voința Sibiu, Metalul Reșița, Bihor Oradea or Mioveni.
 The most he spent two years at Voința Sibiu and Râmnicu Vâlcea, with the first getting a promotion and a Liga I season.
 Pelici also had a quick crossing in Liga I at Brașov and currently he is the manager of Hermannstadt, the latest Sibiu born football club, being on a promotion spot after 21 rounds in the 2017–18 Liga II season.